Millions of Americans suffer from spring allergies. If you’re one of them, take heart; there are steps you can take to minimize your symptoms.

 “Pollen doesn’t respect the city limits,” says Dr. John Costa, medical director of allergy clinical practice at Harvard Medical School-affiliated Brigham and Women’s Hospital in Boston.
 “Being in the city is no protection just because there are fewer trees.
 The pollens blow into the city.”

 That said, some cities are worse for allergy sufferers than others.
-And those with pollen allergies will breathe more easily close to the seashore.
+And those with tree pollen allergies will breathe more easily close to the seashore.

 “If you’re facing the water, you’re protected, because offshore winds prevent you from getting the pollen from inland,” says Dr. Donald Dvorin, an allergist and certified pollen counter.
 “Patients tell us that as soon as they visit the ocean, they’re fine.”